 Musical Minis was a much smaller operation and we basically chose it because it was close by and fitted our schedule.
 By any objective standard, it was a bit crap.
 The instruments were old, the branding dated and the classes very simple.
 Despite all of that, it was great.
 They had this section in the middle where the kid’s could just do what they wanted with the instruments (certainly not allowed at Jo Jingles) and the adults got to chat.
 This approach created a really relaxed atmosphere and we carried on until Boy Child started preschool.

-Once Boy Child was at preschool, I had time to take Girl Child to a class.
+Once Boy Child was at preschool, I had time to take Girl Child to baby classes.
 I wanted to try something different this time so signed us up for Hartbeeps.
 It was certainly different.
 The first song we sang was “The Change Time Rap”.
 It was an experience and certainly an indicator of the bizarreness to come.
 I found myself doing many, very odd things at Hartbeeps.
 Brushing a teddy’s fur with a toothbrush, laying on the hard floor of a community centre, in the dark, pretending to sleep and wearing all kinds of fancy dress.

 Despite these oddities the classes were amazing.
 I was a bit put out when Girl Child lost interest and I found myself singing along with the songs, wearing a silly hat and giant sunglasses by myself, while she ran wild around the room.
 I’m not the only one who enjoyed them.

 Now that the children are older I quite miss the classes.
 They still do various activities and I happily ferry them there and back but it’s not quite the same as when we did it together.
 At least I don’t have to shave my legs anymore.